rishyjee/Wych-Debater/README.md

 How does AI Debater learn a topic?
 How does AI Debater form an argument?
 How does the Debater system know if a claim is for or against the topic it's given?

+★★★★★ Future Scope

+The interaction of man and machine could be enriching for both.
+It’s not a question of one being better than the other, but about AI and humans working together.
+Master the complex and rich world of human language.
+Fake news detection
+In Judiciary it can be used to fasten the case hearing process.
+Academics for learning purpose with knowing both pro and cons Policy making, AI debater will enrich the end user with facts and narratives.

 ★★★★★